yokod/plugin.video.pulsar/README.md

 Providers
 ---------
 As said before, Quasar **relies on providers to find streams**.
 Providers are easy to write, and average ~20 lines of Python.
-As they are normal XBMC add-ons, which can have their own configuration (although it is not recommended because it complicates things).
+As they are normal Kodi add-ons, which can have their own configuration (although it is not recommended because it complicates things).

 Sample Quasar provider: [https://github.com/scakemyer/script.quasar.dummy](https://github.com/scakemyer/script.quasar.dummy)